Flow Matching is Adaptive to Manifold Structures: Numerical results

 We evaluate the quality of the generated samples in \Cref{ex: sphere,ex: torus} using two complementary metrics: (i) the sliced Wasserstein distance \citep{karras2018progressive,kolouri2019generalized}, which measures distributional discrepancy, and (ii) the distance to the manifold, which quantifies geometric fidelity.
 Specifically, we report the standardized empirical sliced Wasserstein distance (\(\rmW_{1,\mathrm{slice}}^{\mathrm{std}}\)) and an empirical estimate of the manifold distance (\(\mathrm{dist}_{\cM}\)).

 For each $(\sd,\sD)$, we repeat evaluation over $R=5$ independent runs and report mean and standard deviation \Cref{table:sphere_agg,table:torus_agg}.
-Across both the sphere and torus families, $\rmW_{1,\mathrm{slice}}^{\mathrm{std}}$ remains of the same order across ambient dimensions, while $\mathrm{dist}_{\cM}$ stays small, indicating that the learned flow.
+Across both the sphere and torus families, $\rmW_{1,\mathrm{slice}}^{\mathrm{std}}$ remains of the same order across ambient dimensions, while $\mathrm{dist}_{\cM}$ stays small, indicating that the learned flow { accurately recovers the manifold geometry}.

-\Cref{ex: floral} is supported on a union of low-dimensional manifolds, making it a useful visual stress-test.
-We therefore provide samples in \Cref{fig:floral_generation}, which show that the learned sampler reproduces the multi-petal structure and generates points that lie on the spiral segments.